SupunJayaweera/SupunJayaweera/README.md

 - 🔭 I’m currently working on **BCMS Project in SLT Digital Platform as a Fullstack Developer Intern**

-- 🌱 I’m currently learning **AWS, Azure Active Directory, MongoDB Replication and MERN Stack**
+- 🌱 I’m currently learning **AWS, Azure Active Directory, Bitbucket, MongoDB Replication and MERN Stack**

 - 👯 I’m looking to collaborate on **BCMS Project in SLT Digital Platform**